keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 17： I2C 128×32 LCD.md

 4.  **Circuit Diagram and Wiring Diagram**

     Note: The LCD\_128X32\_DOT must be connected with 10CM M-F Dupont wires, which can make the LCD\_128X32\_DOT display normally.
 Otherwise, using 20CM M-F Dupont wires may cause the LCD\_128X32\_DOT display abnormally.

 ![](/media/82aae0a70e5628c53d7f81f7730cf79a.png)

 5.  **Test Code**

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
+Windows System\\1.Python\_Tutorial\\2.
-Python\_Tutorial\\2.
 Python Projects\\Project 17： I2C 128×32 LCD.
-You
-can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
+You can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-17： I2C 128×32 LCD”.
+Python Projects”→“Project 17： I2C 128×32 LCD”.
-Select“lcd128\_32.py”and“lcd128\_32\_fonts.py”，right-click and
-select“Upload to /”，wait for the“lcd128\_32.py”and
+Select“lcd128\_32.py”and“lcd128\_32\_fonts.py”，right-click and select“Upload to /”，wait for the“lcd128\_32.py” and
-the“lcd128\_32\_fonts.py”to be uploaded to the Raspberry Pi Pico.
+the “lcd128\_32\_fonts.py”to be uploaded to the Raspberry Pi Pico.
 And double left-click the“Project\_17\_I2C\_128\_32\_LCD.py”.

 ![](/media/5179fb729732c80c15e04f98dcdb3e79.png)